eggheadio-projects/introduction-to-the-python-3-programming-language-notes/26-Understand-Scope-in-Python.md

 Notice, there's no `I am local groot`.

 I like to think of functions and their nested functions as celebrities and regular people.
 Us normal people know everything that goes on in celebrities lives but celebrities don't know anything about us.
-Functions are the celebrities and nested functions are the normal people.
+Functions are the celebrities and nested functions are the normal people; functions don't recognize nested functions even though functions can be called successfully within nested functions.

 Adding a `print` statement within the `local_groot()` will allow us to see `I am local groot` printed out since `local_groot()` is called in `whoami()`.